Lebuin/escaperoom/docs/install rpi.md

 ---

-* Edit some files on the boot partition of the SD card so that we can ssh into the RPI:
+* Edit some files on the boot partition of the SD card so that we can ssh into the RPI from the first boot.
+(Change the "ssid" and "psk" fields to the name and password of your local WiFi network.)

 ```